MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flows-security.md

 ### Desktop Flows Runtime Application User

-Users with this role can run flows that are deployed to the Power Automate Desktop runtime, but can't create, edit, or delete flows.
-This role is typically assigned to users who need to run Power Automate Desktop flows on a runtime level, but don't need to create or manage flows.
+This role is used by Power Automate cloud services when interacting with the Dataverse environment.
 :::image type="content" source="media/desktop-flows-security-roles/desktop-flows-runtime-application-user.png" alt-text="Screenshot of the permissions for the Desktop Flows Runtime Application User role.":::

 ### Desktop Flows Machine Application User